-Please read the section Air bag in the Seating and safety restraints chapter.
+Please read the section Supplemental Restraint System (SRS) in the Seating and safety restraints chapter.
 Failure to follow the specific warnings and instructions could result in personal injury.

-Front seat mounted rear-facing child or baby seats should NEVER be used in front of a passenger side air bag.
+Front seat mounted rear facing child or infant seats should NEVER be used in front of a passenger side air bag unless the air bag can be and is turned OFF.